nttgin/BGPalerter/docs/prefixes.md

 The AS2914 and AS3333 will be monitored.
 The alerts related to AS2914 will be sent to the "ntt" user group and the alerts for AS3333 to the "ripencc" user group.

 The monitor in charge of doing this type of detection is [monitorAS (click for more information)](configuration.md#monitoras).

-### Optimized regular expressions for AS path matching

-The following simple regular expressions will drastically reduce CPU and network usage when applied to the `path.match` attribute.
-Instead, there are no benefits in applying the following regular expressions to the `path.notMatch` attribute.

-To drastically optimize the process, try to use one of the following regular expression for `path.match` attribute.
-If the obtained filter is too loose, add additional (complex) constraints in `path.notMatch`.
-In this way the more complex `path.notMatch` will be tested only on the subset produced by the faster `path.match`.

-* "789$" - match paths that originate with AS789
-* "456" - match any path that traverses AS456 at any point
-* "^123,456" - match paths where the last traversed ASns were 123 and 456 (in that order)
-* "^123,456,789$" - match the exact path [123, 457, 789]
-* "[789,101112]" - match paths containing the AS_SET {789, 101112}